chronicler-ai/chronicle/backends/advanced/Docs/memories.md

 > 📖 **Prerequisite**: Read [quickstart.md](./quickstart.md) first for system overview.

-This document explains how to configure and customize the memory service in the friend-lite backend.
+This document explains how to configure and customize the memory service in the chronicle backend.

 **Code References**:
 - **Main Implementation**: `src/memory/memory_service.py`